Just-in-Time (JIT) Permissions

 user_data | read, export | Access to user PII (high-risk) |

-3. Human-in-the-Loop (HITL)
+3. Human-in-the-loop (HITL)

-4. Token Downscoping (RFC 8693)
+4. Token downscoping (RFC 8693)

-API Reference
+API reference

-POST
+POST /orgs/{orgId}/api/v1/jit/task

 Create a new ephemeral task context for the agent.

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/jit/task \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/jit/task \

 -H "Authorization: Bearer $AGENT_TOKEN" \